Ben Lamm

 Ben Lamm is an American billionaire entrepreneur.
 He is best known for partnering with George Church on the idea for de-extinction and founding a venture capital-backed startup known as Colossal to support Church's work in the development of genetic engineering and reproductive technology.
-As of 2025, his net worth is $3.7 billion.
+As of 2026, his net worth is $5.7 billion.

 Career

 Lamm founded his first company when he was a senior at Baylor University.

 He later sold ventures such as Simply Interactive, an e-learning software company (acquired by Agile in 2010); Chaotic Moon Studios, a mobile app company (acquired by Accenture in 2015); Team Chaos, a digital gaming company (acquired by Zynga in 2016); Conversable, a SaaS conversational bot technology (acquired by LivePerson in 2018); and Hypergiant Industries, a machine-learning artificial intelligence (acquired by Trive Capital in 2023), for undisclosed sums upon each company's acquisition.

-In 2019, Lamm used $15 million in seed funding to apply genetic technology such as "clustered regularly interspaced short palindromic repeats" (CRISPR) for Colossal's work on conservation biology.
-At its launch in 2021, he received media attention for claiming that Colossal would "bring back the woolly mammoth" within the next decade.
-Lamm secured investments from public figures such as Paris Hilton, Thomas Tull, Tom Brady, Peter Jackson, and Chris Hemsworth, and has raised more than $235 million as of October 2024.
+At its launch in 2021, Lamm stated that Colossal would "bring back the woolly mammoth" within the next decade.
+Lamm secured investments from public figures such as Paris Hilton, Thomas Tull, Tom Brady, Peter Jackson, Chris Hemsworth, and Victor Vescovo and has raised more than $615 million as of March 2026 for a $10.32 billion valuation.
+He used $15 million in seed funding to apply genetic technology such as "clustered regularly interspaced short palindromic repeats" (CRISPR) for Colossal's work on conservation biology.

 During the 2022 South by Southwest festival, Lamm was on a panel moderated by Richard Garriott that made the case for de-extinction.

 In late 2022, Lamm co-founded Form Bio, a software company spun out of Colossal Biosciences.
 The company aims to develop software to improve the working efficiency of scientists.
 Form Bio was funded through a $30 million investment deal involving Thomas Tull.

 Lamm launched Breaking, a plastic degradation and synthetic biology startup, in April 2024.
 Gestated at Colossal, Breaking discovered X-32, a microbe that is capable of breaking down various plastics in as little as 22 months while leaving behind carbon dioxide, water and biomass.

 Lamm and Sophie Turner at SXSW London in June 2025.

-In October 2024, Lamm launched The Colossal Foundation, a 501(c)(3) that utilizes Colossal Biosciences-developed technology for conservative efforts globally.
-Biobanking is one of its key focuses.
-As of February 2025, Colossal has raised $435 million in total funding since its foundation.
+He launched The Colossal Foundation, a 501(c)(3) that utilizes Colossal Biosciences-developed technology for conservative efforts globally, in October 2024.
+The Colossal BioVault is one of its key focuses.
+As of December 2025, the foundation has raised $100 million in total funding.

-In 2025, Lamm led his company's de-extinction work to revive the dire wolf.
-Romulus, Remus, and Khaleesi were announced publicly that April.
+In April 2025, Lamm led his company's de-extinction work to "revive" the dire wolf.
+Romulus, Remus, and Khaleesi were announced publicly, and he appeared on The Joe Rogan Experience that same month to discuss the dire wolf.

 Lamm was recognized on the 2025 Time 100 Next list.

+His AI startup, Astromech, closed a $10.5 million funding round in 2026 while operating in stealth mode.
+The company is building a forecasting engine for biological outcomes and has a $2 billion valuation.